AgataFafera/Learning-Python-ENG/README.md

 4) A function that takes a dictionary as input and returns a new dictionary with the keys and values swapped. [dictionary_input.py]
 5) A function that converts a sentence to Pig Latin (move the first letter of each word to the end and add "ay"). [pig_latin.py]
 6) A fantasy name generator allowing user to generate a fictional name. [fantasy_name.py]
+7) A program checking if a given number is prime number. [prime_numbs.py]